tcemmene/python-dev-container/readme.md

 	(ensure you are still in the `/src/` directory for this)

 	Hint:
-	- You also need to do always this BEFORE the container is stopped, otherwise the installed packages need to be installed again.
+	- You also need to freeze the requirements BEFORE the container is stopped, otherwise the installed packages need to be installed again.

 	![Update Requirements](/docs/imgs/update_requirements.png)